AKKI765/AKKI765xMusic/README.md

 <h3 align="center">It is like a music player.</h3>

 <h1 align="center">*** Info ***</h1>
-<h3 align="center">It may not work in some browsers because of File System Access API in which
+<h3 align="center">It may not work in some/many browsers because of File System Access API in which
 showDirectoryPicker is used.</h3>

 <h3 align="left">Connect with me:</h3>